Using the Launcher

 Installation

-Section titled “Installation”TVS Launcher is available currently for Windows and Linux.
+Section titled “Installation”TVS Launcher is available currently for Windows, Linux and macOS.
 Download the latest version for your platform from the GitHub releases page.

 Windows